-Boiler Size Calculator & Boiler Sizing Chart For Your Home
+Boiler Size Calculator & Boiler Sizing Chart for Your Home

-Hello engpocket friends, as an engineer or not, choosing the right boiler size is critical for home comfort and energy efficiency.
 If our boiler is too small, our home will never reach the right temperature during winter to make us comfort.
-If it is too big, it will turn on and off frequently, makes us wasting fuel.
-This boiler size calculator helps us estimate the required heating capacity (in BTUs) based on our home’s dimension and our climate zone
+If it is too big, it will turn on and off frequently, makes us waste fuel.

 Boiler Size Calculator